jsocain/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-analysis on kickstarter data to uncover trends
+analysis on kickstarter data to uncover trends in theatre funding